 4. Amazing Churches

 In a country with so many different cultures, it is easy to deduce the different architectural styles.
 On the one hand, Equatorial Guinea has the crown jewel, the cathedral of Malabo.
 Despite a fire that occurred in early 2020, it survived and continues to share its magic.
-On the other hand, there are classic wooden churches like the Church of Batete or new churches in small villages as Moka.
+On the other hand, classic wooden churches like the Church of Batete or new churches in small villages as Moka.
 Last but not least: The Basilica of Mongomo, the second biggest basilica in all of Africa.

 5. Monte Allen National Park